williamwight/datasources/README.md

 #### Request example details

 The account details are specified as query parameters, including the required `rsid`.
-The example above requests to create an account with the following details:
+The example above creates an account with the following details:

 * The account `type` is `generic`.
 For more information see [Data Sources manager](https://experienceleague.adobe.com/en/docs/analytics/import/data-sources/manage).
 * The account `name` is `Test_Account`.